viserionnina/Chrome-Extension-Ad-blocker-YT/README.md

 - This project is a YouTube ad blocker where we are have Chrome extension using Manifest V3.
 - By utilizing declarativeNetRequest to intercept and block network requests to known ad-serving domains (e.g., doubleclick.net).
 - The process requires a manifest.json file for configuration and a rules file to define blocking criteria.

+## To use:
+1. Go to: chrome://extension in Google Chrome
+2. Toggle on Develepor mode to ON.
+3. Click Load unpacked and select your project folder.